TennantS/blog/README.md

 * subl = Open Sublime
 * subl . = Open current directory in sublime
 * rails new blog -d postgresql --skip-test-unit # (New rails project called blog, with postgres db and no testunit)
+* To start postgres server startpost, to stop stoppost, to restart restartpost

 ## Setup pow for new rails app called blog in rails_projects directory
 * cd ~/.pow